 Major initiatives for the year.
-Initiation and substantial work completed on road widening and improvement on East Quincy Street between Joplin and Rouse.
+Substantially completed road widening and improvement on East Quincy Street between Joplin and Rouse.
 This project consisted of the removal of the existing roadway, the construction of the new roadway, relocating the water lines, pouring new concrete sidewalks, installing new storm sewer, grading and erosion control.

-Major utility projects completed for 2022 include the Waste Water Treatment Plant design.
+Major utility projects completed for 2023 include the Waste Water Treatment Plant design.